comrademedic/comrademedic.github.io/_posts/2021-11-26-the-smurfs-mission-vileaf.md

 [Google Drive][gdrive]
 [Mediafire][mediafire]
 <!--[Onedrive][one]-->
-Note: There are 2 mirrors missing and will be uploaded in the next hours-days.
+Note: There is 1 mirror missing and will be uploaded in the next hours-days.

 [CS.RIN.RU Thread][rin]